TRIQS/mpi/doc/documentation.md

 Under the hood, the generic mpi::broadcast implementation calls the specialized
 @ref "mpi::mpi_broadcast(std::vector< T >&, mpi::communicator, int)".
-The other generic functions are implemented in the same way.
+Other generic functions in **mpi** work similarly.
-See the "Functions" section in @ref coll_comm to check which datatypes are supported out of the box.
+See the "Functions" section in @ref coll_comm to check which datatypes and MPI operations are supported out of the box.

 In case your datatype is not supported, you are free to provide your own specialization.

-Furthermore, there are several functions to simplify communicating generic, contiguous ranges:
-- mpi::broadcast_range,
-- mpi::gather_range,
-- mpi::reduce_in_place_range,
-- mpi::reduce_range and
-- mpi::scatter_range.

 ## Lazy MPI communication